esawdust/eagledroppings/README.md

 ==============

 Useful utilities from Landon Cox / Inhale3D.com to use with CadSoft Eagle PCB Design Software.
-CadSoft's EAGLE is a very useful and affordable tool for makers and pros alike, but lets face it, there are some gaping holes in its functionality (the droppings), particularly for the UI.
-These utilities aim to fill those gaps until such a time as CadSoft does it better.

 Please see http://www.inhale3d.com for further explanation and demonstration videos.